Praful/allcatsrgrey/README.md

 ```
 If you specify `--download`, the script will download documents into folder
 `downloads`.
 If the folder doesn't exist, it will be be created.
 In `downloads`, the
 directory structure of the URL will be created.
-The script uses the `wget` to
+The script uses the `wget` command to
-download files using similar options to the `wget` in Option 1 above.
+download files using similar options to the `wget` command in Option 1 above.

 This option is slower than Option 1 because URLs have to be first looked up and
 resolved since most of the raw URLs scraped are redirected.
 Option 1 uses the